ibm-cloud-docs/openwhisk/templates.md

     3. Create a set of Service Credentials.
     4. Click **OK** to close the {{site.data.keyword.cloudant_short_notm}} setup page and return to the {{site.data.keyword.openwhisk_short}} console.
     5. In the **Cloudant Instance** list, you can now select **Input your own credentials** and provide the following information.

         * `Username` - Your {{site.data.keyword.cloudant_short_notm}} username.
         * `Password` - Your {{site.data.keyword.cloudant_short_notm}} password.
         * `Host` - `<username>.cloudant.com`.
         * `Database` - The name of your {{site.data.keyword.cloudant_short_notm}} database.

 6. Click **Deploy**.

-After template deployment, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.
+After the template deploys, you can make further edits to the code to customize it as needed, or go back and check out the catalog of available templates.

 ### Deploying the {{site.data.keyword.cloudant_short_notm}} Events template from the CLI
 {: #cloudant-template-cli}

+Use the CLI to deploy the {{site.data.keyword.cloudant_short_notm}} Events template.
+{: shortdesc}

 1. Clone the template repo.

     ```
     git clone https://github.com/ibm-functions/template-cloudant-trigger.git
     ```
     {: pre}

-2. Navigate to the directory for the action runtime that you want to use: `nodejs-6`, `nodejs`, `php`, `python`, or `swift`.
+2. Navigate to the directory for the action runtime that you want to use.
+For example, `nodejs`.

     ```
     cd template-cloudant-trigger/runtimes/nodejs
     ```
     {: pre}

 3. Deploy the template, using the following environment variables.

     ```
     CLOUDANT_HOSTNAME=<host> CLOUDANT_USERNAME=<username> CLOUDANT_PASSWORD=<password> CLOUDANT_DATABASE=<database> PACKAGE_NAME=<name> RULE_NAME=<name> TRIGGER_NAME=<name> ibmcloud fn deploy -m manifest.yaml
     ```